Group of trekkers hiking in moorland zone of Mt Kilmanjaro with Kibo Peak in distance

 Even though Mt Kilimanjaro is near the Equator, it's so tall that there's a glacier at the top!

-4. Don’t skimp on the warm clothing
+4. Don’t think "Oh, it's Africa" and skimp on warm clothing

 You can’t afford to be cold on Kilimanjaro.
 This means you need to pack sufficiently warm clothes.
 In our Kilimanjaro packing list we discuss in detail the various layers to pack, as well as the fabrics that serve trekkers best.

-At the start of most of the Kilimanjaro routes you trek through rainforest, and so often all that’s needed during the day is shirts and shorts.
-At night, however, things can get damp and chilly.
 Next, when you enter the heath zone higher up the mountain, things become decidedly cold.
 The wind also picks up, and the low and sparse vegetation leaves you exposed to its full force.
-When you enter the next zone - the alpine desert zone - things are downright frosty, and the night-time temperatures often drop well below freezing.
-And then finally, on summit day, you enter an artic zone of snow and ice, and you’ll need to wrap yourself in some solidly warm gear to protect yourself from the elements.
+When you enter the next zone – the alpine desert zone – things are downright frosty, and the night-time temperatures are almost always well below freezing point at base camp.

 Hire a down jacket from Follow Alice